erikj/presentations/gitgithubncareol/slides/issues.md

 ![img/github-issue-rendered.png](img/github-issue-rendered.png)

+!NOTE
+heading gets h1 tag, bold text, italics, username and issue ID are hotlinked. hovering over issue ID displays issue title. text formatting enhances communication w/ fellow humans, which is valuable in online interactions

 !SLIDE

 # Issues

 Issues can be observed and commented upon as they progress

+- Comments
-- Comments can be in-line w/ Issue
+  - in-line w/ Issue

-- Comments can be made to specific commits or lines of commits
+  - specific commits or lines of commits

-- Comments are in Markdown / GFM w/ auto-linking features described previously
+  - Markdown / GFM w/ hotlinking

 - Users receive notifications when their username is mentioned or comments are added to issues to which they subscribe or to commits they've made

+!NOTE
+Users can also unsubscribe from Issues if they're not interested

 !SLIDE

 # Labels

-Issues can be assigned one or more labels
+- Issues can be assigned one or more labels

-Create / edit / delete labels as needed
+- Create / edit / delete labels as needed

-Useful for categorizing issues
+- Useful for categorizing issues

 !SLIDE